Thanks to the Sheraton Bloomington for sponsoring this part of our trip to Minneapolis.

 The bathroom was huge, which isn’t something you normally see in a regular hotel room.
 In fact, it usually looks like the bathroom was an afterthought, and it’s wedged into the smallest, tightest space available.
 Not here.
 There was a huge counter with plenty of room to get ready in the morning.
 Have you ever tried to do your makeup or hair with just a little tiny counter space?
 No Bueno.
 There was a large shower and a bathtub, which is becoming less common.
 I also really liked the fact that the toilet wasn’t right next to the tub.
 That can sometimes be awkward.

-we also found there to be an in-room coffee maker with Starbucks branded coffee and Tazo teas.
+For refreshments, we had an in-room coffee maker with Starbucks branded coffee and Tazo teas.
 A lot of better hotels have removed the coffee makers from the rooms, so this was a nice bonus.
 We also had complimentary bottled water in the room.

 We had access to the club lounge, which had complimentary breakfast in the morning and hors d’oeuvres and wine in the evening.
 That’s another nice touch that was unexpected.